sunnythelucky/adopt-me/README.md

 ## Instruction
 Looking for the pet you want to adopt.
 You can choose the options `Animal`, `Breed`, `Location`.

 Also choose the color of the `theme`.

 ## Programming language
 `React.js` : Implemented both `Functional Component` AND `Class Components` to build an app.

-`Carousel` : fetching data and build a list
+`Carousel` : fetching data and build a list using map function

 `Modal`: Use `useContext` and `useRef`